WillemDoesIt/tinytcp/README.md

 > A proper release branch will follow once fully tested.
 > Originally intended for a class this has become big enough that I will continue to work on it.

-Simple TCP listener/server program.
-Supports sending a message between client and server.
+Simple TCP listener/server program (and library).
+The program is used in command line interface and is compilable on all major Operating Systems.

 ---